You will need to identify your potential customers and their needs, by considering the following factors:

 When researching potential countries to sell to, you can find information from the following:

 - UK Trade & Investment support for planning entry into new overseas markets.

-- Search for commercially available research on the Market Research World website.
+- Search for commercially available research from Market Research World.

 - Trade visits provide first-hand experience.